egor7/blog-1/csv/csv.md

 ![pivot](pic/pivot.png)

 ### Array columns
-Nothing prevents you putting a list of values into a cell of a CSV.
+Nothing prevents you from putting a list of values into a cell of a CSV.
 You just need to use a separator other than a comma, e.g. whitespace or semicolon.
 Unlike ANSI SQL, kdb+ can handle array columns.

 We already used function [.h.cd](https://code.kx.com/q/ref/doth/#hcd-csv-from-data) to convert a kdb+ table to a list of strings before saving that to a CSV. `.h.cd` handles array columns as expected.
 You can set the secondary delimiter via [.h.d](https://code.kx.com/q/ref/doth/#hd-delimiter).
-Bear in mind a string in q is a list thus `.h.cd` will insert spaces between the characters.
-It is simpler to use operator [0:](https://code.kx.com/q/ref/file-text/#prepare-text) if the table contains string columns but not a list of other types.
+Although a string in q is a list of characters, `.h.cd` does not insert secondary delimiters between the characters.
+This is the behavior most users expect.

 When reading the array column of a CSV it will be stored as a string column.
 Kdb+ function [vs](https://code.kx.com/q/ref/vs/) (that abbreviates **v**ector from **s**tring) splits a string by a separator string.